-- A complete re-baseline of the IceCube M&O Work Breakdown Structure to reflect the structure of the principal resource coordination entity, the IceCube Coordination Committee. - The PY3 M&O Plan was submitted in January 2019 and PY4 M&O Plan will be submitted before the end of November 2019. - The detailed M&O Memorandum of Understanding (MoU) addressing responsibilities of each collaborating institution was revised for the collaboration meeting in Chiba, Japan, September 15-20, 2019.
+- A complete re-baseline of the IceCube M&O Work Breakdown Structure to reflect the structure of the principal resource coordination entity, the IceCube Coordination Committee. - Submission of PY4 M&O Plan. - The detailed M&O Memorandum of Understanding (MoU) addressing responsibilities of each collaborating institution was revised for the collaboration meeting in Chiba, Japan, September 15-20, 2019.

-IceCube M&O - PY4 (FY2019/2020) Milestones Status: Milestone
+IceCube M&O - PY4 (FY2019/2020) Milestones Status:

 Milestone Month Revise the Institutional Memorandum of Understanding (MOU v26.0) - Statement of Work and Ph.D.
 Authors head count for the spring collaboration Meeting May 2019 Report on Scientific Results at the Spring Collaboration Meeting Apr 30 - May 4, 2019 Revise the Institutional Memorandum of Understanding (MOU v27.0) - Statement of Work and Ph.D.
 Authors head count for the fall collaboration meeting September 2019 Report on Scientific Results at the Fall Collaboration Meeting Sept.
 15-20, 2019 Submit for NSF approval a mid-year report which describes progress made and work accomplished based on objectives and milestones in the approved annual M&O Plan.
+October 2019

-October 2019 Submit for NSF approval, a revised IceCube Maintenance and Operations Plan (M&OP) and send the approved plan to non-U.S. IOFG members.
-November 2019 Revise the Institutional Memorandum of Understanding (MOU v28.0) - Statement of Work and Ph.D.
+Submit for NSF approval, a revised IceCube Maintenance and Operations Plan (M&OP) and send the approved plan to non-U.S. IOFG members.
+December 2019 Revise the Institutional Memorandum of Understanding (MOU v28.0) - Statement of Work and Ph.D.
 Authors head count for the spring collaboration meeting April 2020